meilisearch/specifications/text/0085-api-keys-scoped-api-keys.md

 ### `API Keys`

 - Add a generated id field to paginate the list of API Key.
-- Hard limit the number of API keys that can be stored by MeiliSearch.
+- Hard limit the number of API keys that MeiliSearch can store.
 - Have an "archive" state where manually deleted API Keys can be restored for a certain amount of time.
 - Add rate-limiting per API Key.
 - A restriction on the maximum offset/limit.